sleepntsheep/sleepntsheep/README.md

-## Hi there 👋🗿
+## Haiiiii

-I am sleepntsheep, i mainly code in C, C++, python

-I can also do svelte, javascript, node.js

-Vim user btw
+I am sleepntsheep, a competitive programmer, a developer, a math enjoyer, reader, and more.

+See my personal website.